wlu-labs/research-students-fall-2025-SulaimanS11/meetings.md

 [X] Action Item 1:
 Multi-threaded programming to enhance the scalability of the DTUMOS:
 CPU‑bound simulations like DTUMOS do not benefit from Python’s threading library.
-I think by adopting multiprocessing or compiled extensions, the DTUMOS project can overcome current scalability limitations and deliver faster, more responsive simulations.
+I think by adopting paralell processing, multi threading, or compiled extensions, the DTUMOS project can overcome current scalability limitations and deliver faster, more responsive simulations.

 ### Other Notes & Information
 I decided to choose project 3 for the digital twin team